Scooletz/blog.scooletz.com-posts/2020-04-27-wordley-maps-primer.md

 whitebackgroundimage: true
 ---

-This is a post I'd like to read a few years back.
+This is a post I wish I had read a few years back.
 If you haven't heard about Simon Wardle maps and you'd like to get a short primer on this technique, read along.
 The image above is used the simplest reference to an example of a map.

 ### Why you might use it